Discover the flagship products of Moroccan Craftsmanship

 Embroidery

-What is this gentleman doing with a hairdryer and silk thread in a medina alley?
-He is a passementerie mâalem (decorative embroidery trim) who uses a salvaged hairdryer to spin thread from a nail stuck in the wall until it is the perfect width and length to make knotted buttons, silk tassels, and djellaba and gandoura trimmings.
-In mini Moroccan passementerie shops the size of wardrobes, you will find enough gold braid to decorate an army of generals and more tassels than a burlesque troupe could spin in a lifetime – but you will also find a jackpot of small gifts.
-Moroccan maalems have made a full-fledged art of cutting and wrapping wire and washers with silk thread to create modular necklaces, towel holders, knotted key rings and curtain pulls.
+What's this gentleman doing with a hairdryer and silk thread in a medina alleyway?
+He's a passementerie mâalem (decorative embroidery trim) who uses a salvaged hairdryer to spin thread from a nail stuck in the wall until it's the perfect width and length for knotted buttons, silk tassels, and djellaba and gandoura trim.
+In mini Moroccan passementerie shops the size of wardrobes, you'll find enough gold braid to decorate an army of generals and more tassels than a burlesque troupe could spin in a lifetime—but you'll also find a jackpot of goodies.
+Moroccan maalems have made their craft a full-fledged art of cutting and wrapping iron wire and washers with silk thread to create modular necklaces, towel holders, knotted key rings and curtain pulls.

-Moroccan embroidery ranges from simple Berber motifs to intricately detailed terz Fezzi, the elaborate nature-inspired designs that are stitched in blue on white linen and that women in Fez traditionally spend years mastering for their dowries.
-Rabati embroidery is a veritable explosion of color, with bold, graphic flowers made using one or two-tone silk thread that almost completely obscure the plain cotton backing.
-But the ladies of Salé also deserve their due for their striking embroidery in one or two bright colors along the edges of crisp white linen.
+Moroccan embroidery ranges from simple Berber motifs to intricately detailed terz Fezzi, the elaborate nature-inspired designs stitched in blue onto white linen that the women of Fez traditionally spend years mastering for their dowries.
+Rabati embroidery is a veritable explosion of color, with bold, graphic flowers crafted using one or two-color silk thread, almost completely obscuring the plain cotton backing.
+But the ladies of Salé also deserve their due for their striking embroidery in one or two bold colors along the edges of crisp white linen.

 Weaving

-Beyond the multitude of bright synthetic sarouals and djellabas found in Moroccan souks , hand-woven Moroccan fabrics of exceptional shine and texture may catch your eye: soft organic cotton from the Rif, lustrous "vegetable silk" woven with cotton and rayon from the south, elegant table linens from Marrakech, and super-soft wool blankets from the High Atlas.
-Some lesser-quality knockoffs are industrially produced, but connoisseurs seek out the softer side, tighter weave, and elegant drape of hand-woven Moroccan fabrics.
+Beyond the multitude of vibrant synthetic sarouals and djellabas found in Moroccan souks , hand-woven Moroccan fabrics of exceptional shine and texture may catch your eye: soft organic cotton from the Rif, lustrous "vegetable silk" woven with cotton and rayon from the south, elegant table linens from Marrakech, and the softest wool blankets from the High Atlas.
+Some lesser-quality knockoffs are industrially produced, but connoisseurs seek the softer side, tighter weave, and elegant drape of hand-woven Moroccan fabrics.

-In the souks or village cooperatives of the region, you may spot two to four women weaving, working on a single piece.
-Men work on assembly looms for djellaba fabric, pushing sewing machines with their arms while pressing pedals with their feet – producing a yard of fabric this way is a workout equivalent to running several miles while dribbling a basketball.
-You can buy ready-made linens and clothing or get hand-woven fabric by the roll or yard, and have Moroccan home decor and sewing items made to measure.
-Tailors can be found in all major cities, but be sure to allow plenty of time for the initial consultation and two fittings for garments.
+In the souks or village cooperatives throughout the region, you might spot two to four women weaving, working on a single piece.
+Men work on assembly looms for djellaba fabric, pushing the sewing machines with their arms while pressing pedals with their feet—producing a meter of fabric this way is a workout equivalent to running several kilometers while dribbling a basketball.
+You can buy ready-made linens and clothing or obtain hand-woven fabric by the roll or meter, and have Moroccan home decor and couture items custom-made.
+You'll find tailors in all major towns, but be sure to allow enough time for the initial consultation and two fittings for garments.

 Leatherwork

-Now that camel saddles are no longer in high demand, Moroccan leather artisans are busy fashioning embossed leather book covers and must-have handbags out of what look like medieval dentistry tools.
-In the derbs (alleyways) of the medinas, you’ll find freshly tanned and dyed leather carved into fashionable square poufs (ottomans), yellow tassels carefully sewn onto elegant fuchsia kid gloves, or shocking silver leather stretched and sewn into ruffled slippers.
+Now that camel saddles are no longer in high demand, Moroccan leather artisans are busy fashioning embossed leather book covers and must-have handbags with what look like medieval dentistry tools.
+In the derbs (alleyways) of the medinas, you'll discover freshly tanned and dyed leather carved into fashionable square poufs (ottomans), yellow tassels carefully sewn onto elegant fuchsia kidskin gloves, or shocking silver leather stretched and sewn into frilly slippers.

-Along these leather souks, you might spot artisans stamping henna onto stretched goatskin to make candlesticks, lampshades, or standalone tattooed leather art pieces.
-If you’re in town for a few days, you can even have an artisan make you a custom bag, a lambskin jacket.
+Along these leather souks, you might spot artisans stamping henna onto stretched goatskin to create candlesticks, lampshades, or standalone works of tattooed leather art.
+If you're in town for a few days, you can even have an artisan make you a custom bag or lambskin jacket.

-If you’re looking for authenticity, men will prefer traditional yellow babouches (slippers) or “Berber Adidas,” slippers with soles made from recycled rubber tires.
-Women’s babouches come in a wider range of colors and patterns, and you may see vats of vibrant dye used to make them in the tanneries of Fez.
-But as colorful as they may seem from a distance.
+If you're looking for authenticity, men will prefer traditional yellow babouches (slippers) or "Berber Adidas," slippers with soles made from recycled rubber tires.
+Women's babouches come in a wider range of colors and patterns, and you might see vats of vibrant dye used to make them in the tanneries of Fez.
+But as colorful as they may appear from a distance,

 Ceramic

 Moroccan ceramics are a real treat and offer excellent value for money.
-A decorative tagine can set you back anywhere from Dh150 to Dh400, depending on the size and decoration.
-Each region has its own colour palette: Meknes ceramics tend to be green and black, Fassi pottery is blue, Safi offers black and white Berber patterns, and Tamegroute makes a distinctive green glaze from oxidised copper.
-Salé is characterised by yellow and turquoise, geometric patterns and intricate dot-patterned tableware.
-Marrakech specialises in monochrome red, graphite or orange ceramics, without elaborate decoration.
-Many rural areas specialise in earthenware tableware, with simple, striking shapes and henna-painted Berber lucky symbols.
+A decorative tagine can cost you anywhere from 150 to 400 Dh, depending on the size and decoration.
+Each region has its own color palette: Meknes ceramics tend to be green and black, Fassi pottery is blue, Safi offers black and white Berber designs, and Tamegroute makes a distinctive green glaze from oxidized copper.
+Salé is distinguished by yellow and turquoise, geometric patterns, and intricate dot-patterned tableware.
+Marrakech specializes in monochrome ceramics of red, graphite, or orange, without elaborate decoration.
+Many rural areas specialize in earthenware tableware, with simple, striking shapes and henna-painted Berber lucky symbols.

 Zellige

 To make a Moroccan fountain, grab your hammer and chisel and carefully carve a glazed tile into the correct geometric shape.
-Good job—you’ll only have 6,000 pieces left to complete your water feature.
-Or, let Moroccan mosaic masters beautify your entryway with coffee tables, mirrors, and fountains of all sizes made from zellige (colorful geometric mosaic tiles).
-Fez has a reputation for producing the most intricate and brilliant zelliges, and the city’s historic fountains dating back to the Middle Ages are compelling advertisements for Fassi’s masterpieces.
+Good work—you've only got 6,000 pieces left to complete your water feature.
+Or, leave it to Moroccan mosaic masters to beautify your entryway with coffee tables, mirrors, and fountains of all sizes made from zellige (colorful geometric mosaic tiles).
+Fez has a reputation for producing the most intricate and brilliant zelliges, and the city's historic fountains dating back to the Middle Ages are convincing advertisements for Fassi's masterpieces.

-In Morocco, tea is a performance art, and one that requires the right props.
-As if tea being poured over your head wasn’t spectacular enough, brass teapots and copper tea trays are hand-hammered to catch the light and engraved with calligraphy to convey baraka to all who partake.
+In Morocco, tea is a performance art, requiring the right props.
+As if tea being poured over your head wasn't spectacular enough, Moroccan brass teapots and copper tea trays are hand-hammered to catch the light and engraved with calligraphy to impart baraka to all who partake.
 Pierced brass lamps and recycled tin lanterns add instant ambiance.
-And if you fail to impress your guests, serve them a slice of cake with an inlaid knife from Kalaat M’Gouna, Morocco’s dagger capital.
+And if you fail to impress your guests, serve them a slice of cake with an inlaid knife from Kalaat M'Gouna, the dagger capital of Morocco.

 Berber jewelry

-In Morocco, all that glitters is not gold, as many Berbers traditionally believe that gold brings bad luck.
-You may see jewelers with magnifying glasses working delicate gold filigree, but most of the gold you’ll see in the souks is imported from India and Bali.
+In Morocco, all that glitters is not gold, as many Berbers traditionally believe that gold brings misfortune.
+You may see jewelers with magnifying glasses working on delicate gold filigree, but most of the gold you'll see in the souks is imported from India and Bali.
 Sterling silver is marked 925 and is often sold by weight rather than pattern.
-Moroccan mining operations focus more on phosphates and fossils than gemstones, but you’ll see dowry jewelry and folk headdresses with semi-precious stones, including coral, agate, carnelian, and amber.
+Moroccan mining operations are more interested in phosphates and fossils than gemstones, but you'll see dowry jewelry and folk headdresses with semiprecious stones, including coral, agate, carnelian, and amber.

-But Moroccan males don’t need precious materials to create an object of beauty.
-Ancient ammonite and trilobite fossils from Rissani make fascinating prehistoric amulets, and striking Berber silver fibulae (brooches) are a specialty of Tiznit.
-Layers of wood, nickel silver, and brightly colored enamel make trendy cocktail rings in Marrakech, and Tuareg desert talismans made of leather and silver are appropriate gifts for a worldly man.
+But Moroccan men don't need precious materials to create an object of beauty.
+Ancient ammonite and trilobite fossils from Rissani make fascinating prehistoric amulets, and stunning Berber silver fibulae (brooches) are a specialty of Tiznit.
+Layers of wood, nickel silver, and brightly colored enamel make Berber rings, bracelets , or Tuareg desert talismans made of leather and silver suitable gifts for a man of the world.

 Woodworking

-The most prized wood is thuya wood, a knotty burl from the roots of trees native to the Essaouira region.
+The most prized wood is thuja wood, a knotty burl derived from the roots of trees native to the Essaouira region.
 Buy from artisan associations that practice responsible tree management and harvesting.

 Back to blog